 Supporting our First Responders

 Rosa has fought for Connecticut’s first responders.
 She is proud to have worked as a member of the Appropriations Committee that blocked proposed cuts to the first responder grant programs that ensure Connecticut has the funding it needs for day to day operations and the capability to respond to both potential terrorist attacks and natural disasters.
-In 2008, Connecticut directly benefited from these efforts, receiving over $10 million through the State Homeland Security Grant Program.
+Connecticut has directly benefited from these efforts, receiving over $10 million through the State Homeland Security Grant Program.

 Regardless of economic conditions, there is always work to be done to ensure the public safety.
 Rosa believes that we must continue to be vigilant until everyone is safe in their homes and communities, and she intends to keep fighting in Washington to keep our streets safe in Connecticut.

 Rosa did not support the authorization to use force in Iraq and has consistently called for a phased, responsible redeployment out of the country.
 She believes that our troops, along with their families, have sacrificed so much and have performed magnificently in implementing the mission they were given in Iraq.
 They deserve to be honored accordingly.

 Rosa understands the threat a nuclear-armed Iran would pose to our interests in the region.
 As Iran’s pursuit of a nuclear weapons capability continues virtually unabated, Rosa supports an approach that uses all of the tools-political, diplomatic and economic- in the tool kit to address this difficult challenge.